deaamanager/Browser-Bot/README.md

 * it working with Terminal and run with Nodejs(Runtime),
-* Fetch Data-folder from Classes and Make screenShot and export pdf
+* Fetch Data-folder from Html Classes and Make screenShot and export pdf